Colorado Fire Grows By Over 100,000 Acres In 1 Day, Hits Rocky Mountain National Park

 There have been no reported injuries or deaths, but some residents disregarded mandatory evacuation orders Wednesday, Schroetlin said.
 Numerous structures were destroyed Wednesday, he said.

 He had "no idea" of the extent of damages, Schroetlin said.
-As of Thursday afternoon, the East Troublesome fire is only 5% contained.
+As of Thursday afternoon, the East Troublesome Fire was 5% contained.

-The high wind and low humidity conditions will make it easy for the fire to further spread, said Noel Livingston, incident commander for Pacific Northwest Team Three.
+High wind and low humidity conditions will make it easy for the fire to spread further, said Noel Livingston, incident commander for Pacific Northwest Team Three.

 "We anticipate another day of large fire growth," he said.

-It's possible East Troublesome fire could connect with the Cameron Peak fire, Livingston said.
+It's possible the East Troublesome Fire could connect with the Cameron Peak Fire, Livingston said.
 Cameron Peak has also burned into Rocky Mountain National Park.

 A media conference scheduled for Thursday afternoon was canceled after the location where it was to take place was put under a pre-evacuation order.

-Ernie Bjorkman, a Grand Lake councilman, evacuated his home in a hurry Wednesday evening, Colorado Public Radio reported.
-He emphasized that the town will have a lot of work when residents return.
+Ernie Bjorkman, a Grand Lake town councilman, evacuated his home in a hurry Wednesday evening, Colorado Public Radio reported.
+He said the town will have a lot of work to do when residents return.

 "It was basically out of a movie.
 It was a firestorm in downtown Grand Lake.
 Smoke and embers flying around.
 It was just a chaotic scene," Bjorkman told CPR.
 "We locked the door and said, 'Hopefully, house, we'll see you when we get back.' "